wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ### Step 0: Start the Ingestion Policy Creation

 1. Log in to your Wavefront instance as a Super Admin user.
-2. From the gear icon <i class="fa fa-cog"/> on the taskbar, select **Usage Portal**.
+2. From the gear icon <i class="fa fa-cog"/> on the taskbar, select **Usage Portal and Subscriptions**.
 3. Click the **Ingestion Policies** tab, and click **New Ingestion Policy**.

 ### Step 1: Specify the Scope

-In the **Data** panel, assign the user and service accounts or groups and, optionally, specify a PPS limit, and click **Next**.
+In the **Data** panel, specify the user and service accounts or groups and, optionally, a PPS limit and click **Next**.
 1. Choose the **Scope** of the policy, either **Accounts** or **Groups**, and enter the user and service accounts or the groups that you want to assign to the policy.

-    After you create the policy, you cannot edit the scope.
-You can only change the assigned accounts or groups to the policy.
+    After you create the policy, you cannot change the scope.
+You can change only the assigned accounts or groups depending on the scope.
 2. Choose whether you want to set a PPS limit.
 If you select **set a PPS limit**, you must enter the points per second limit number in the **PPS per billing period** text box.

     The limit becomes visible in the ingestion policy dashboard charts.
 If you set a PPS limit, you must create the ingestion policy alert in the next steps.